 As an investor, you must know where you are comfortable with investing and set up a strategy based on your appetite for risk.
 There is no one size fits all.
 What worked for your parents may not work for you and vice versa because your needs and time horizons are different.
 Likewise, what is appropriate when you are younger may not be suitable in your advanced years.
 Having a customized financial plan that grows with your situation is important in helping navigate the twists and turns that will arise and life comes at you and there is no shame in getting help with something that impacts literally everything in life.

-My colleagues and I recently launched a website to help our peers in their 20s and 30s to learn financial basics and take charge of their financial future.
+My colleagues and I recently launched a website to help our peers in their 20s and 30s to learn financial basics and prioritize financial self-care.
 Check it out at youngmoneysmartmoney.com – if there is a topic we didn’t cover, feel free to submit a message on our website and we’d be happy to help!